sarkarsachin57/Climate-Change-Temperature-Analysis-and-Forecasting-System/README.md

 ### Web Application :

 Multi paged web based solution developed using streamlit to show plots, analysis and forecasts.
 Here 5 different web pages developed inside the application.
-This are – <br>
+This are – <br><br>
 •	Documentation<br>
 •	Historical Data and Plotting<br>
 •	Future Data and Plotting<br>